Rev. Sarai Schnucker Rice

 Luke Elzinga joined DMARC in April of 2014.
 As Communications Manager, he writes, edits and designs The Voice, creates and distributes the eVoice, designs and maintains dmarcunited.org, takes photos at events, produces videos, manages social media, designs print pieces and graphics, and other communications tasks.

 Luke attended Iowa State University, where he earned his BA in Advertising.
 After graduating, he served a year as an AmeriCorps VISTA member at Montana Legal Services Association in Helena, Montana.
-Luke previously served as the Marketing Chair of the Young Nonprofit Professionals Network’s Des Moines chapter.
+Luke serves on the marketing committee of the Young Nonprofit Professionals Network’s Des Moines chapter, where he previously served as a committee co-chair.
+He is a 2017 fellow of the New Leaders Council Des Moines Chapter.

-In his free time, Luke enjoys reading, documentary films, coffee, progressive politics and social justice, and working on video projects with his friends.
+In his free time, Luke enjoys reading, documentary films, coffee, cooking, socialist politics, and board games.

 Linda Vander Hart